kolotov/bellcom/README.md

 http://localhost:8080/index.html

 ### Demo JSON loading
-Another way used jQuery for to get JSON data (XMLHttpRequest also allow to get JSON) and parse XML on backend
+Another way used jQuery (it also used XMLHttpRequest) for to get JSON data and parse XML on backend

 http://localhost:8080/json_demo.html